Skip to content

 Game Warden in Nebraska — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Nebraska are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Nebraska Game and Parks Commission, Law Enforcement Division.
 Nebraska conservation officers cover both wildlife and boating law enforcement on the Platte River system.
-The BLS does not separately report game-warden wage data for Nebraska in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Nebraska game warden pay, consult the Nebraska Game and Parks Commission, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Nebraska's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Nebraska Game and Parks Commission, Law Enforcement Division recruitment page.
+Nebraska's enforcement footprint is distinctive: Platte River system patrols combining wildlife enforcement with boating law on Sandhills reservoirs.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Nebraska Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Nebraska wardens should verify current pay ranges with the Nebraska Game and Parks Commission, as the BLS does not separately report the state's data.
+Nebraska wardens should verify current pay ranges with the Nebraska Game and Parks Commission, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens